prmichaelsen/invoker/README.md

 ![img](https://github.com/prmichaelsen/invoker/blob/mainline/images/6.gif?raw=true)

-Invoker continues to surprise me as to what it's capable of.
+Invoker's use cases are inummerable.
+You can automate the most trivial of tasks with very little effort.

 ![img](https://github.com/prmichaelsen/invoker/blob/mainline/images/13.png?raw=true)

-#### Warning
+## ⚠️ Warning

 If you're not careful, Invoker can destroy your computer entirely.

+**Never** use Invoker with `sudo`.

-Use _extra_ caution when executing any commands with side effects.
+Use **extra caution** when executing any commands with side effects.

 Make sure to prefix input with `?` as neccessary.

+Use at your own risk.